Lupus: Intravenous immunoglobulins (IVIGs)

 Intravenous immunoglobulins may be used to control SLE with organ involvement, or vasculitis.
 It is believed that they reduce antibody production or promote the clearance of immune complexes from the body, even though their mechanism of action is not well understood.
 Unlike immunosuppressives and corticosteroids, IVIGs do not suppress the immune system, so there is less risk of serious infections with these drugs.

 Lifestyle changes

 Avoiding sunlight in SLE is critical since ultraviolet radiation is known to exacerbate skin manifestations of the disease.
 Avoiding activities that induce fatigue is also important since those with SLE fatigue easily and it can be debilitating.
 These two problems can lead to people becoming housebound for long periods of time.
-Physical exercise has been shown to help improve fatigue in adult with SLE.
+Physical exercise has been shown to help improve fatigue in adults with SLE.
 Drugs unrelated to SLE should be prescribed only when known not to exacerbate the disease.
 Occupational exposure to silica, pesticides, and mercury can also worsen the disease.
 Recommendations for evidence based non-pharmacological interventions in the management of SLE have been developed by an international task force of clinicians and patients with SLE.